-· STRONG SUPPORT · · CONSIDER USE · · AGAINST USE · History of hospitalization(s) for exacerbations of COPD# 1 moderate exacerbation of COPD per year# Repeated pneumonia events Blood eosinophils &lt;100 cells/μL ≥ 2 moderate exacerbations of COPD per year# Blood eosinophils 100-300 cells/μL History of mycobacterial infection Blood eosinophils &gt;300 cells/μL • History of, or concomitant, asthma #despite appropriate long-acting bronch odilator maintenance therapy (see Table 3.4 1 and Figure 4.3 for recommendations); note that blood eosinophils should be seen as a continuum; quoted values represent approximate cut-points; eosinophil counts are likely to fluctuate.
-Reproduced with permission of the © ERS 2019: European Respiratory Journal 52 (6) 1801219; DOI: 10.1183/13993003.01219-2018 Published 13 December 2018 FIGURE 3.1 FIGURE 3.1
+· STRONG SUPPORT ·

+· CONSIDER USE ·

+· AGAINST USE ·

+- History of hospitalization(s) for exacerbations of COPD#

+- ≥ 2 moderate exacerbations of COPD per year#

+- Blood eosinophils >300 cells/μL

+- · History of, or concomitant, asthma

+- 1 moderate exacerbation of COPD per year#

+- Blood eosinophils 100-300 cells/μL

+- Repeated pneumonia events

+- Blood eosinophils <100 cells/μL

+- History of mycobacterial infection

+#despite appropriate long-acting bronchodilator maintenance therapy (see Table 3.4 and Figure 4.3 for recommendations);

+note that blood eosinophils should be seen as a continuum; quoted values represent approximate cut-points; eosinophil counts are likely to fluctuate.

+Reproduced with permission of the © ERS 2019: European Respiratory Journal 52 (6) 1801219; DOI: 10.1183/13993003.01219-2018 Published 13 December 2018

+FIGURE 3.1

 Adverse effects.
 There is high quality evidence from randomized controlled trials (RCTs) that ICS use is associated with higher prevalence of oral candidiasis, hoarse voice, skin bruising and pneumonia.
 This excess risk has been confirmed in ICS studies using fluticasone furoate, even at low doses.
-Patients at higher risk of pneumonia include those who currently smoke, are aged $\geq$ 55 years, have a history of prior exacerbations or pneumonia, a body mass index (BMI) < 25 kg/m, a poor MRC dyspnea grade and/or severe airflow limitation.
+Patients at higher risk of pneumonia include those who currently smoke, are aged ≥ 55 years, have a history of prior exacerbations or pneumonia, a body mass index (BMI) < 25 kg/m2, a poor MRC dyspnea grade and/or severe airflow limitation.
 Independent of ICS use, there is evidence that a blood eosinophil count < 2% increases the risk of developing pneumonia.
 In studies of patients with moderate COPD, ICS by itself or in combination with a LABA did not increase the risk of pneumonia.
+In pneumonia In pneumonia.
+In pneumonia In pneumonia

-Results from RCTs have yielded varied results regarding the risk of decreased bone density and fractures with ICS treatment, which may be due to differences in study designs and/or differences between ICS compounds.72,154,158-160 Results of observational studies suggest that ICS treatment could also be associated with increased risk of diabetes/poor control of diabetes, cataracts, and mycobacterial infection including tuberculosis.
-In the absence of RCT data on these issues, it is not possible to draw firm conclusions.
-An increased risk of tuberculosis has been found in both observational studies and a meta-analysis of RCTs.
+Results from RCTs have yielded varied results regarding the risk of decreased bone density and fractures with ICS treatment, which may be due to differences in study designs and/or differences between ICS compounds.
+71,157,161-163 Results of observational studies suggest that ICS treatment could also be associated with increased risk of diabetes/poor control of diabetes, 164 cataracts, 165 and mycobacterial infection 166 including tuberculosis.
+167,168 In the absence of RCT data on these issues, it is not possible to draw firm conclusions.
+169 An increased risk of tuberculosis has been found in both observational studies and a meta-analysis of RCTs.
+124,125

 Withdrawal of ICS.
-Results from withdrawal studies provide equivocal results regarding consequences of withdrawal on lung function, symptoms and exacerbations.167-171 Some studies, but not all, have shown an increase in exacerbations and/or symptoms following ICS withdrawal, while others have not.
-There has been evidence for a modest decrease in FEV1 (approximately 40 mL) with ICS withdrawal, which could be associated with increased baseline circulating eosinophil level.
-A recent study examining ICS withdrawal on a background of dual bronchodilator therapy demonstrated that both FEV1 loss and an increase in exacerbation frequency associated with ICS withdrawal was greatest among patients with a blood eosinophil count $\geq$ 300 cells/μl at baseline.
-Differences between studies may relate to differences in methodology, including the use of background long-acting bronchodilator medication(s) which may minimize any effect of ICS withdrawal.
+Results from withdrawal studies provide equivocal results regarding consequences of withdrawal on lung function, symptoms and exacerbations. $^{170-174}$ Some studies, but not all, have shown an increase in exacerbations and/or symptoms following ICS withdrawal, while others have not.
+There has been evidence for a modest decrease in FEV1 (approximately 40 mL) with ICS withdrawal, 174 which could be associated with increased baseline circulating eosinophil level.
+147 A study examining ICS withdrawal on a background of dual bronchodilator therapy demonstrated that both FEV1 loss and an increase in exacerbation frequency associated with ICS withdrawal was greatest among patients with a blood eosinophil count ≥ 300 cells/ μ l at baseline.
+149 Differences between studies may relate to differences in methodology, including the use of background long-acting bronchodilator medication(s) which may minimize any effect of ICS withdrawal.